The 20 Greatest Beach Towns in America

 Ocean City, Maryland

 Must eat/drink: Do as the locals do and add Maryland’s Old Bay seasoning and some vinegar to your bucket of Thrasher's French Fries.
 Ocean City is also the birthplace of the Orange Crush, a fresh-squeezed, orange-vodka cocktail that’s mixed with Sprite or 7UP.
-You can find it at the Harborside Bar and Grill, where the drink was invented, but Marylanders debate who serves the best one -- try it at M.R.
-Ducks, Fager’s Island, and Macky's too.
+You can find it at the Harborside Bar and Grill, where the drink was invented, but Marylanders debate who serves the best one.
+Best bar hop to decide for yourself.

 Don’t leave without: Visiting the sprawling outdoor beach bar that is Seacrets, Jamaica, U.S.A.
-It’s a 5,000 person capacity complex -- some call it an adult amusement park -- filled with tiki-themed bars, music acts, and a lagoon where waiters serve frozen beverages to patrons on inflatable rafts. -- Tim Ebner
+It’s a 5,000 person capacity complex -- some call it an adult amusement park -- usually filled with tiki-themed bars, music acts, and a lagoon where waiters serve frozen beverages to patrons on inflatable rafts.
+Obviously, much of that's on hold.
+But even if you're worried about reduced groups, you can tap into the bar's live stream. -- Tim Ebner

 Anna Maria Island, Florida

 The northernmost of three cozy beach towns on a seven-mile-long island, Anna Maria is packed with so much old-Florida charm -- from its sun-faded architecture and ice cream shops to beachside seafood shacks -- it’s essentially a 1950s time warp.
-Outdoor adventurers will be happy with its array of paddle boarding and kayaking tours, plus snorkeling trips to nearby spots like Passage and Egmont Keys, where you can see stingrays, manatees, sharks -- and almost always dolphins.
-But at the end of the day, this is a bonafide sleepy town (the speed limits seldom exceed 35mph), so be prepared to blissfully check out on its pristine, quiet white-sand beaches from sunrise to sunset (arguably the most Insta-worthy one in the state).
+Outdoor adventurers will be happy with its array of paddle boarding and kayaking tours, plus snorkeling trips to nearby spots like Passage and Egmont Keys, where you can see stingrays, manatees, sharks, and dolphins.
+But at the end of the day, this is a bonafide sleepy town (the speed limits seldom exceed 35mph), so be prepared to blissfully check out on its pristine, quiet white-sand beaches from sunrise to spectacular sunset.

 Must eat/drink: Grouper sandwiches from the very waters you’ll be looking at from Rod & Reel Pier; anything on the menu (but it should probably be the mullet reuben) from Sandbar since you can literally dip your toes in the sand as you bite into your order.